– Where ancient Khmer motifs infuse contemporary design …

 Aside from wanting to get some decent and comfortable sleep, we didn’t get out that fast in the morning because we really enjoyed the breakfast here (included in the room rate).

 Breakfast is best enjoyed sitting on the outdoor terrace and browsing the beautiful and inviting air-conditioned buffet which was filled with healthy options.
 No bacon or sausages here.

 We made it to the ruins by 8.30 a.m., feeling cheerful, fresh and excited when we left the hotel in a jaunty tuk tuk, but by 10 a.m. we were already parched, burning hot, sweating and totally depleted from the relentless sun and scorching heat.

 I’d been dreading the heat, knowing that we were visiting the hot stone ruins at the height of hot season.
 And, horribly, it was every bit as hot as I’d expected.
 The temples were still absolutely magnificent and awe-inspiring, despite the heat.

-As soon as we finished the temple tour we fled back to Shinta Mani Club where the others headed to the pool.
+As soon as we finished the temple tour we fled back to Shinta Mani Club where the others headed straight to the pool to cool off.

-When the midday heat wore off, we managed to get in some sunset trips to the ruins, which were probably not as dramatic as the sunrises but felt lovely and relaxing to be sitting on top of an ancient monument watching the golden glow sink into the tree tops below.
+When the scorching midday heat wore off, we managed to get in some sunset trips to the ruins, which were probably not as dramatic as the sunrises but lovely all the same. it was relaxing to climb up to the top of an ancient monument and sit on top watching the sunset’s golden glow sink into the tree tops below.

 Back at Shinta Mani Club, we spent a lot of time hanging out in the restaurant, where the outdoor terrace with giant swings provided wonderful places to linger over meals or just relax and chat.